intel-analytics/ipex-llm/python/llm/scripts/README.md

 ### Usage

-* After installing `bigdl-llm`, open a terminal (on Linux) or **Anaconda Prompt** (on Windows), and activate the conda environment you have created for running `bigdl-llm`:
+* After installing `ipex-llm`, open a terminal (on Linux) or **Anaconda Prompt** (on Windows), and activate the conda environment you have created for running `ipex-llm`:
   ```
   conda activate llm
   ```
-  > If you do not know how to install `bigdl-llm`, refer to [BigDL-LLM installation](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install.html) for more details.
+  > If you do not know how to install `ipex-llm`, refer to [IPEX-LLM installation](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install.html) for more details.
 *  Within the activated python environment, run below command:
     *  On Linux
         ```bash